whg-training/statistics-course/6_Introduction_to_GWAS/practicals/GWAS_analysis_practical/GWAS_analysis_practical (plink version).md

 ## Getting set up

 In this practical we will run command-line programs to perform the analyses, and R to interpret them.
 You have two options for running this.
 The simplest way is to log in to the WHG compute cluster and run the practical there.
-If you have a linux or Mac OS X laptop, you may instead be able to run the practical on your laptop - but be prepared for a bit of setup.
+If you have a linux or Mac OS X laptop, you should instead be able to run the practical on your laptop - but be prepared for a bit of setup.  **It essential you have access to a suitable UNIX command-line environment** - if you have problems getting this set up, please let me know as soon as possible.

 In this practical, commands to run are shown like this:
 ```sh